 When the mammalian brain anticipates danger, it triggers a cascade of responses.
 First, the hypothalamus secretes the corticotropin-releasing hormone (CRH), stimulating the pituitary to produce corticotropin (ACTH).
 The ACTH causes the adrenal glands to release cortisol and epinephrine.
 The cortisol helps maintain energy-producing blood sugar, while the epinephrine increases heart and breathing rates, sending extra blood to the limbs.
 These changes give the body a rapid energy boost to help protect itself against imminent danger.
 As the threat subsides, the organism tends to return to its normal state.

 Exposure to long-term stress can have a very different effect.
 It can produce chronic and debilitating symptoms such as: memory loss, weakened immune system, high blood pressure, stomach ulcers, skin problems, weight gain, and digestive disorders.
 The process is essentially the same whether it involves a laboratory rat being subjected to an ongoing regimen of electric shocks or a child living in fear of punishment.

 Center on the Developing Child, Harvard U.

 Click here: http://developingchild.harvard.edu/topics/science_of_early_childhood/toxic_stress_response/American Academy of Pediatrics Calls for Action to Address Toxic Stress:

 Click here: http://developingchild.harvard.edu/news/#AAP

-Prolonged exposure to stress hormones on a child’s developing brain can permanently compromise the brain’s ability to regulate emotion, aggression, attention and cognition.
+Prolonged exposure to stress hormones in a child’s developing brain can permanently compromise the brain’s ability to regulate emotion, aggression, attention, and cognition.